mfiloramo/mfiloramo/README.md

   I created, developed, launched and currently maintain a multilingual messaging platform, <a href="https://michael-filoramo.com/portfolio/lingolink">LingoLink</a> -- a mobile-first messaging app that facilitates effortless multilingual communication with dynamic, instant translation via Google Translate.

-  I'm also the co-creator/developer of HiFiber, a developer tool that enables dynamic React Fiber tree visualization and performance metrics.
+  I am also the co-creator/developer of HiFiber, a developer tool that enables dynamic React Fiber tree visualization and performance metrics.
 Also, I've worked as a Senior Full Stack Engineer at Sinclair Broadcast Group, as well as the National Basketball Player's Association.
 </p>

 <h3 align="left">Creator/developer of LingoLink, a dynamic multilingual messaging platform</h3>